Interview tips to help IT consultants increase their odds of securing an in-person interview.

 The key here is to dive right into the example, presenting a clear description of the project and the identified goals.
 Share a project example with clarity in few words — without the fluff.
 Try sticking to these tips:

 Before you take the interview, have one example ready in your mind (or on paper).

 Rehearse your description.

-Review the project requirements prior to the call and outline how you can meet the client’s needs (i.e., scale, challenges, pace, complexity, collaboration).
+Review the project requirements before the call and outline how you can meet the client’s needs (i.e., scale, challenges, pace, complexity, collaboration).

-Present concise information the hiring manager can use to promote your skills and fit.
+- Present concise information that the hiring manager can use to promote your skills and fit the team

 This final question is your opportunity to get personal and tastefully promote your depth of experiences as a project manager.
-The more subject matter experience (and therefore knowledge) you have as a PM, the more convincing you are as a candidate (or, at least your odds of success are greater).
-For this question, highlight a differentiating factor from others: being a brand or product evangelist can be more impactful than simply being an expert.
+The more subject matter experience (and therefore knowledge) you have as a PM, the more convincing you are as a candidate (or, at least, your odds of success are higher).
+For this question, highlight a differentiating factor from others: being a brand or product evangelist can be more impactful than merely being an expert.

-Good luck on the search, we look forward to speaking with you.
+Good luck in your search, we look forward to speaking with you.